Piyushpatel21/lyca_mobile/CONTRIBUTING.md

 Cloudformation stack-name of the deployments should start with 'platform-'.

 ## IAM
-IAM roles and policies have to start with 'mis-dl-' and the roles need the OrganizationAccountServiceBoundariesPolicy as a boundary.
+IAM roles and policies have name to start with 'mis-dl-' .
+Please use lower case with '_' such as 'mis-dl-dms-s3-target-role'.
+The roles need the OrganizationAccountServiceBoundariesPolicy as a boundary.

 ## Code Review Principles Checklist
 ### Consistency